Create a retro red and blue 3d analyph text effect in Photoshop

 Step 12: Offset the text to the right

-And this time, the text appears cyan in the areas that are offset from the original, creating our retro 3D effect:
+The text appears cyan in the offset areas, completing the classic retro 3D effect.

 A retro 3D anaglyph text effect created in Photoshop